 Web scraping bots – if the data being scraped is publicly available, the data can be used for research, identifying and pulling down illegal ads, brand monitoring, and much more.

-To identify good bots and prevent bad bot traffic, websites have created various bot detection techniques.
+Websites have created various bot detection techniques to detect bots and prevent malicious bot traffic.
 Here are several ways they do that:

 Browser consistency – checking the presence of specific features that should or should not be in a browser.
 This can be done by executing certain JavaScript requests.

-Behavioral inconsistencies – nonlinear mouse movements, rapid button and mouse clicks, repetitive patterns, average page time, average requests per page, and similar, bot-like behavior.
+Behavioral inconsistencies – this involves behavioral analysis of nonlinear mouse movements, rapid button and mouse clicks, repetitive patterns, average page time, average requests per page, and similar bot behavior.

-CAPTCHA – a popular anti-bot measure are CAPTCHAs – a challenge-response type of test that often asks you to fill in correct codes or identify objects in pictures.
-You can read up more on how CAPTCHAS work in our blog.
+CAPTCHA – a popular anti-bot measure, is a challenge-response type of test that often asks you to fill in correct codes or identify objects in pictures.
+You can read more on how CAPTCHAs work in our blog.

 Once a website identifies bot-like behavior, it blocks them from further crawling.
 For more details, Dmitry Babitsky, the co-founder & chief scientist at ForNova, has spoken in-depth on how websites block bots in his presentation at OxyCon.

-First-generation – these bots are built with basic scripting tools and mainly perform basic automated tasks like scraping, spam, etc.
+First-generation – these basic bots are built with basic scripting tools and mainly perform simple automated tasks like scraping, spam, etc.

 Third-generation – often used for slow DDoS attacks, identity thefts, API abuse, and others.
-They are relatively difficult to detect based on device and browser characteristics and would require proper behavioral and interaction-based analysis to identify.
+They are relatively difficult to detect based on device and browser characteristics and would require proper behavioral and interaction-based analysis to identify bot traffic.

 Fourth-generation – the newest iteration of bots.
 Such bots can perform human-like interactions like nonlinear mouse movements.
-In order to detect such bots, advanced methods, often involving the use of AI and machine learning technologies are required.
+In order to detect such bots, advanced methods, often involving the use of artificial intelligence (AI) and machine learning algorithms (ML), are required.

-The fourth generation of bots are tough to differentiate from legitimate human users, and basic bot detection technologies are no longer sufficient.
+The fourth generation of bots is tough to differentiate from legitimate users, and basic bot detection technologies are no longer sufficient.
 For such bot traffic to be detected, it will take a lot more than simple tools and behavioral interaction analysis.

 It's an AI-powered proxy solution that has a dynamic fingerprinting feature.
 This feature allows Web Unblocker to choose the right combination of headers, cookies, browser attributes, and proxies so that you can appear as an organic user and successfully bypass all target website blocks.